Estimate for the bulk viscosity of strongly coupled quark matter using perturbative QCD and holography: C: Analyzing the behavior of the results

 \subsection{C.2: The accuracy of various approximations}

 In the main text, the bulk viscosity is evaluated using the full susceptibility matrix, which is diagonal in the D3-D7 model due to the quarks being treated in the quenched approximation but contains off-diagonal elements in the pQCD and V-QCD calculations.
 As we can see from fig.~\ref{fig:diagonalvsnot}, which displays the latter two results in the diagonal approximation, the difference is, however, modest.
 For the pQCD calculation in particular, using the simplified eq.~(\ref{eq:diagonalcoeffs}) leads to a result that is numerically remarkably close to the full one.
-Nevertheless, we use the full expressions elsewhere in this letter, as the computational gain of using the diagonal approximation is quite small.
-In V-QCD, the difference of the two results is moreover more significant, with the off-diagonal terms increasing the bulk viscosity below the peak and decreasing it at higher temperatures.
+Nevertheless, we use the full expressions elsewhere in this letter, as the computational gain from using the diagonal approximation is quite small.
+In V-QCD, the difference of the two results is more significant, with the off-diagonal terms increasing the bulk viscosity below the peak and decreasing it at higher temperatures.

-As a final comparison, let us briefly inspect the validity of our earlier claim that the temperature dependence of the bulk viscosity originates almost entirely from the electroweak rate in eq.~(\ref{eq:lambda1}) and is nearly independent of the $T$-dependence of the quark densities and susceptibilities.
-This comparison is performed in fig.~\ref{fig:d3d7_exact_approx}, from which we indeed see that the full and approximate results are accurate to $\mathcal{O}(10\%)$ both in the D3-D7 and pQCD results for all $T \leq 100$~MeV.
+Next, we briefly inspect the validity of our earlier claim that the temperature dependence of the bulk viscosity originates almost entirely from the electroweak rate in eq.~(\ref{eq:lambda1}), while $\zeta$ is nearly independent of the $T$-dependence of the quark densities and susceptibilities.
+This comparison is performed in fig.~\ref{fig:d3d7_exact_approx}, from which we indeed see that the full and approximate results are accurate up to $\mathcal{O}(10\%)$ corrections both in the D3-D7 and pQCD calculations for all $T \leq 100$~MeV.
 As argued before, this implies that we may evaluate the pressure and its derivatives at a fixed (small) temperature $T$, varying only the chemical potentials.

+{Finally, let us briefly look into the stability of our results with respect to potentially sizable QCD corrections to the electroweak rate $\lambda_1$.
+This is most straightforwardly achieved by comparing bulk-viscosity results evaluated with and without the nFL correction to eq.~(\ref{eq:lambda1}).
+Precisely this is done in fig.~\ref{fig:nFLeffect}, where we observe, in accordance with the discussion of main text around fig.~\ref{fig:zeta_breakdown_3}, that the peak value and shape of the results stay intact, but the value of the peak temperature shifts due to the change in $\lambda_1.$ While the qualitative contrast between our QM results and the confined-phase curves in fig.~\ref{fig:zeta_func_T_approx} is left unchanged, this clearly highlights the importance of determining the remaining $O(\alpha_s)$ corrections to electroweak rate.}